Table 28: Antifungal Agents - Topical

 - appropriate diagnosis; and

-- inadequate response (within the last 90 days) or adverse reaction to two different topical antifungals that do not require PA; or
+- inadequate response (within the last 90 days) or adverse reaction to two different topical antifungals or contraindication to all topical antifungals available without PA; and

 - inadequate response (within the last 90 days), adverse reaction, or contraindication to ciclopirox cream.

-ciclopirox shampoo, ketoconazole foam, luliconazole, naftifine, oxiconazole, sulconazole
+ciclopirox shampoo, ketoconazole foam, luliconazole, naftifine, oxiconazole

 - Documentation of all of the following is required: